crowdagger/caribon/README.md

 `$ cargo run`

 or by directly executing the binary (in `target/debug` or `target/release`).
-Since, at this moment either write on standard output or takes arguments, the latter method is preferred:

-`$ target/debug/caribon < some_text.txt > output.html`

-or

-`$ targe/debug/caribon --input=some_text.txt --output=output.html`

-If you want to use `cargo run`, you can obtain the same results by giving `caribon` some command-line arguments, which must be prefixed by `--` so cargo gives it to the binary:
+If you plan to use `cargo run`, note that command-line arguments must be prefixed by `--` so cargo gives them to the binary:

 `$ cargo run -- --input=some_text.txt --output=output.html`